THE GLORIOUS

 the scholarly world stories that had to be dismissed as mere

 superstition.
-But portion of the Biblical texts were still
+But portions of the Biblical texts were

 but rejected the stories of miracles and the idea that Jesus was